Mohawk language: Noun incorporation

 Most of these examples take the epenthetic vowel a; it can be omitted if the incorporated noun does not give rise a complex consonant cluster in the middle of the word.

 Education

 Six Nations Polytechnic in Ohsweken, Ontario, offers Ogwehoweh language diploma and degree programs in Mohawk or Cayuga.

-Since September 2017, the University of Waterloo in Waterloo, Ontario, Offers a credit course in Mohawk; the classes are given at Renison University College in collaboration with the Waterloo Aboriginal Education Centre, St. Paul's University College.
+Since September 2017, the University of Waterloo in Waterloo, Ontario, offers a credit course in Mohawk; the classes are given at Renison University College in collaboration with the Waterloo Aboriginal Education Centre, St. Paul's University College.

+Since the 2017-2018 academic year, McMaster University has been offering two for-credit courses on the Cayuga language.
+Previously, it had been listing a course administered by and offered at Six Nations Polytechnic, with an option to transfer it to the McMaster diploma with a letter of permission.

 Resources are available for self-study of Mohawk by a person with no or limited access to native speakers of Mohawk.
 Here is a collection of some resources currently [as of when?] available: